Aryan-Jha29/DSU_Cpp17_HeaderFile/README.md

 [![forthebadge](https://forthebadge.com/images/badges/made-with-c-plus-plus.svg)](https://forthebadge.com) [![forthebadge](https://forthebadge.com/images/badges/powered-by-coffee.svg)](https://forthebadge.com) [![forthebadge](https://forthebadge.com/images/badges/uses-brains.svg)](https://forthebadge.com)

-Implementation of **Disjoint Set Union Header File(.hpp)** from scratch using objected oriented design approach.
+Implementation of **Disjoint Set Union Header File(.hpp)** from scratch using object oriented design approach.

 ## How to use?
 * **disjoint_set.hpp** file must be present in the **present working directory** or its path must be set in the environment variable for the IDE.